jjvanzon/Circular-Language-Spec/spec/object-resolution/object-resolution-loose-ideas.md

 ### From the Original Symbol Documentation

-#### Procedure Resolution
+#### Command Resolution

-The following methods let a parent mess with the procedures of a child:
+The following methods let a parent mess with the commands of a child:

 - Overriding
 - Exclusion